Last updated August 28th, 2023.

-Countries that foreign investors don’t often consider are usually some of the best ones to buy real estate.
+Countries that foreign investors rarely consider are usually some of the best places to buy real estate.
 Armenia certainly qualifies as an overlooked property market.

 This landlocked nation bridging Asia and Europe probably isn’t the first place you’d think about when purchasing real estate abroad.
 Yet a combination of low prices and strong growth, along with a recent political shift, bodes well for Armenia’s economic future.

-It helps that real estate prices in its capital city of Yerevan are just barely US$1,000 per square meter.
-That’s considered a global “floor”, thus home values in Armenia have few places left to go besides upwards.
+It helps that real estate prices in its capital city of Yerevan are only about US$2,000 per square meter.
+That’s considered near a global “floor”, thus home values in Armenia have few places left to go besides upwards.

 There are plenty of reasons why you should consider investing in Armenia other than the mere fact that it’s cheap though.
 Let’s discover more about this unusual property market located at the crossroads of Asia.